openharmony/docs/en/application-dev/database/database-relational-guidelines.md

         }
     }
     try {
-        rdbStore.on('dataChange', rdb.SubscribeType.SUBSCRIBE_TYPE_REMOTE, storeObserver)
+        rdbStore.on('dataChange', data_rdb.SubscribeType.SUBSCRIBE_TYPE_REMOTE, storeObserver)
     } catch (err) {
         console.log('register observer failed')
     }
     ```

 7. Query data across devices.

-    1. Obtain the distributed table name for a remote device based on the local table name.
+    (1) Obtain the distributed table name for a remote device based on the local table name.

-    2. Call the **ResultSet()** method to obtain the query result.
+    (2) Call the resultSet() API to obtain the result.

     The sample code is as follows: